Skip to main content

 Network Forks

 Demos uses a small, explicit hard-fork system to schedule consensus-rule changes at specific block heights.
 The same mechanism gates wire-format changes, state migrations, and any other rule that cannot vary across replicas without breaking consensus.
 The first production fork is osDenomination, which activates the sub-DEM (OS) denomination.
+A second fork, gasFeeSeparation (DEM-665), splits the single lump-sum gas fee into network/rpc/additional components with per-component burn/treasury/rpc-operator distribution.

 Design goals